agumabong/agumabong-gonzalo_p/README.md

 The goal of this project is to track the whole progress of a shipped package.
 User will be able to move through each step of the package tracking process and see the time, date, and location of the package at a particular step.
-Requires a text file to load the data from.
+Requires a text file to load the data from. this project includes 5 files needed to run as follows:
+PackageTracking.cpp	sunday
+PackageTracking.h
+ShippingStatus.cpp
+ShippingStatus.h
+TBA688567081000.txt
+a c++ compiler is needed and runs (only tested) on visual studios 2017 version 15.3.4

 ---------------------------------------